 To keep out spam bots (and there are so many), please answer this question: How many words are in this quote by Albert Einstein?
-"All religions, arts and sciences are branches of the same tree." -- Now, add that number to 4254 for the answer.
+"All religions, arts and sciences are branches of the same tree."

 You may choose an icon for your message from this list

 Will turn www.example.com into [URL]http://www.example.com[/URL].

 some see warlock as oathbreather not a positive connotation,

 there are several male (not exclusively) paths, priest/ess, magician (practice of qaballah magicks)(adept/ based on your "grade/level" initiate/master/neophyte)/witch, herald, warrior/knight/hero, satyr, druid/wizard...however you define/label yourself. lightbringer/worker, healer, jedi, philosopher, yogi

 Being a male practitioner of both high Kabbalahistic magic and Alchemy.
 I have found the name Thaumaturge trully embodies the male spirit, being a masculen use of a greek word meaning wonder-maker.

 Well, I am male so I'll chime in real quick.

 To my mind, 'warlock' stands out as the term used for a male 'witch' back in the days of fear and persecution.
 So essentially, whatever its etymology, it was pretty much a death sentence for one to have that term applied to them.
 That would be reason enough for me to avoid that term personally; so as not propagate a term so thoroughly laced with suspicion and vitriol.
 However, since I don't follow a magickal path, perhaps others who do have a different take on things?